Tip of the month: Consistency is key to relieving plantar fasciitis.

 4. Icing to relieve irritation.

 5. Consistency!
 It’s important to provide consistent support over an extended period for the plantar fascia to strengthen and repair itself.
 It only takes a few steps barefoot or in un-supportive shoes for the inflamed area to become re-injured.
-That’s why many healthcare providers recommend supportive house shoes, in addition to the support shoes worn for daily activities.
+That’s why many healthcare providers recommend supportive house shoes, in addition to the support shoes and sandals worn for daily activities.
 By protecting the foot at all times – yes, even the short distance to retrieve the newspaper or use the restroom – the plantar fascia can heal faster and you can return to normal activities.

 Come in and see how we can help you get relief from heel and arch pain.
 We’ve got great looking, easy-to-wear shoes specifically designed to relieve the pain that comes with plantar fasciitis.
 We stock several over-the-counter orthotics which can help relieve the pain.
 And we’ve got a great selection of supportive house shoes, so your feet will always be protected throughout the healing process.